xdjs/MNDiscordBot/TERMS_OF_SERVICE.md

 Welcome to **MNDiscordBot** ("the Service", "the Bot", "we", "us", or "our").
 By inviting, installing, or otherwise using the Bot in your Discord server or direct messages (collectively, "Guilds"), **you agree to be bound by these Terms of Service** ("Terms").
 If you do not agree with these Terms, do not use the Service.

 ## 1. Description of the Service
-MNDiscordBot is a hobby & open-source Discord integration that tracks users’ public Spotify listening activity, generates daily summary "wrap-ups", and provides music-related utilities (e.g. `/listen`, `/chat`, profile images).
+MNDiscordBot is a hobby & open-source Discord integration that tracks users’ public Spotify listening activity, generates daily summary "wrap-ups", and provides music-related utilities (e.g. `/listen`, `/chat`).
 The Service is provided free of charge on an "AS IS" basis.

 ## 2. Eligibility
 You must be at least 13 years old—or the minimum age of digital consent in your country—to use Discord and this Service.
 By using the Service you represent that you meet this requirement.